 Fall is officially here and I’d like to share one of my favorite braising recipes, Osso Buco Milanese.
-These braised veal shanks are tender, moist and very flavorful.
-What makes them “Milanese” is the parsley, lemon zest and garlic topping, called Gremolata.
+These braised veal shanks are tender, moist and flavorful.
+What makes them “Milanese” is the parsley, lemon zest and garlic topping, called gremolata.

-To make Osso Buco Milanese use either the stovetop or a slow cooker to make the braise.
+To make Osso Buco Milanese use either the stovetop or a slow cooker.
 I have a slow cooker with an insert that goes from stovetop to slow cooker, saving me an extra pan to wash.

-Bring to a boil, lower the heat to a gentle simmer, just an occasional bubble or two.
-Cover and cook for 3 hours or until fork tender.
-Be sure to check that the braise is not boiling occasionally.
+Bring to a boil, lower the heat to a gentle simmer, just an occasional bubble or two; the ideal temperature is 180 degrees F. Cover and cook for 3 hours or until fork tender.
+Be sure to check occasionally that the braise is not boiling.
 If so, lower the temperature or use a heat diffuser.

 Slow Cooker Method

-Bring to a boil, cover and set the slow cooker to low and cook for 6 hours or until fork tender.
+Place prepared ingredients in slow cooker base, cover and set to low and cook for 6 hours or until fork tender.

-You’ll notice the difference in cooking times with the different appliances.
-The stovetop is harder to control and cooks at a slightly higher temperature than the slow cooker.
-That means you should check the braise periodically to make sure the simmer is under control.
+You’ll notice the difference in cooking times with different appliances.
+The stovetop is harder to control and cooks at a slightly higher temperature than a slow cooker.
+You should check the braise periodically to make sure the simmer is under control.
 If you don’t have a low pilot light for braising or stewing, consider getting a heat diffuser, which lifts the pan further from the flame.

 The oven is an option, but I find that it cooks at temperature that is almost impossible to maintain a gentle simmer.
 The higher heat cooks the meat too fast making it tougher and drier that the other two methods.

-This is a white braise, no need to brown the meat and use a dry white wine.
+This is a white braise, no need to brown the meat, and uses a dry white wine.
 I often substitute a dry rosé instead of the white wine, as I frequently (always) have an open bottle on hand.